Junior Varsity (band): 2023–24: Addition of Danaher and My Star

 They released their EP My Star in 2024 under Key Records.
-The EP involved a dichotomy between Danaher and Varteresian's voices, inspired by the xx's interchanging verses as well as bands like the Ting Tings; they state that "no one ha[d] done [this dichotomy] on a mainstream level since the mid-2000s that we liked."
+The EP involved a dichotomy between Danaher and Varteresian's voices, inspired by the xx's interchanging verses as well as bands like the Ting Tings; they stated that "no one ha[d] done [this dichotomy] on a mainstream level since the mid-2000s that we liked."
 Stereogum responded that "Danaher’s cheery ad-libs and airy tone add dimension to Varteresian’s deep monotone, creating a lively interplay absent in their earlier work."

+2025–26: Ready

+The band released the single "Radio" in April 2026.
+On 1 May that year, the group released their next EP, Ready.
+It has been marketed as a side A to a wider project, with a side B to be released later in the year.
+The band no longer lists Danaher as a member; the vocals for the EP aside from Varteresian and Michel were performed by guest features Oxis, Lola Blue, The Teenagers, and Unflirt.